Standardized tests for UK boarding schools?Education | 19 Oct 2021

 This is a scenario many Hong Kong parents face.

-Most high quality education agents advise that best practice is to apply to three schools to ensure there are many school offers to consider.
+Most high quality education agents advise that the best practice is to apply to three schools to ensure there are many school offers to consider.

 Three application fees are paid, three application forms are completed and then each school advises that the child will need to sit tests.
 There are often three tests for each school - so nine in total.